Photo courtesy of Desert Botanical Garden

 There are few places where you can better learn about the beauty and complexity of desert ecology than the Desert Botanical Garden, not far from downtown Phoenix.
-Check out the Discovery Loop Trail for a look at local flora, go for a flashlight tour, or even catch a musical performance, part of the Garden's concert series.
+Check out the Desert Discovery Loop Trail for a look at local flora, go for a flashlight tour or cooking class (using plants found in the region, of course), or catch one of the musical performances that are part of the garden's concert series.
+Make a point to visit the Desert Terrace Garden for the best views of the surrounding buttes and desert.